This section, in two parts, starts with a selection of photos and is followed by a list of Victorian place names

 Lawn Terrace

-Along Pimlico and off the same lane was a collection of houses called Wheatley Row (renamed about 1910 and referred to as Dorothy, Vernon and Haddon Cottages).
+Along Pimlico and off the same lane was a collection of houses called Wheatley Row (see below, renamed about 1910 and referred to as Dorothy, Vernon and Haddon Cottages).
 Most of the Row stood on the west side of what is now a large car park at the side of the Scala Cinema (the large waste area on the photo).
 At the north end of the same car park once stood Lawn Terrace, a row of ten similar cottages developed at the end of the Victorian period.

 In the early part of that same century this had once been part of an area of fields, gardens, orchards and nurseries known as the Lawn.